-Figure 31 shows a method for ratiometric start up sequence by connecting the SS/TR pins together.
-The regulator outputs ramps up and reaches regulation at the same time.
+Figure 31 shows a method for ratiometric start-up sequence by connecting the SS/TR pins together.
+The regulator outputs ramp up and reach regulation at the same time.
 When calculating the soft-start time the pullup current source must be doubled in Equation 5.
 Figure 32 shows the results of Figure 31.